 So, you have to pay a lot of attention to data verification.
 Pay attention to the following: for American customers – the dates need to be American format, and of course for European customers – European format.
 For example, 3.5.2017 in France will be read as the third of May, 2017.
 In the USA – the fifth of March, 2017.

-Don’t forget to learn the requirements to the environment, regions and languages the software should be tested against.
+Don’t forget to learn the requirements of the environment, regions, and languages the software should be tested against.
 Keep in mind that there are different operating systems locales in different regions and communication protocols may function with errors.

-Take into account FDA guideline.
+Take into account FDA guidelines.
 Food and Drug Administration provides guidelines for mobile and web healthcare applications for medical devices.
 For example, there are strict criteria for functional tests passing or failing.